nirus/svg-featured-image/README.md

-## SVG featured Image
+## SVG featured Image (Wordpress Plugin)
-Set SVG as a featured image in wordpress
+Set SVG as a featured image in Wordpress

 **Description:**